erebboah/EE282/homework4.md

 ![Over 100kb partition histograms](over_100kb_histograms.png)
 ![Under 100kb partition histograms](under_100kb_histograms.png)

+There are only 7 sequences over 100kb but many more under 100kb belonging to non-chromosomal sequences.

 Use bioawk again to get the lengths of each sequence, sort by descending, and use plotCDF tool to generate cumulative distribution plots for each partition.
 R script can be found in code/scripts
 ```
 bioawk -c fastx '{print length($seq) }' dmel-all-chromosome-r6.36.over100kb.fasta | sort -r  > lengths_over100kb.txt